Jonas Salsicha: WGP Kickboxing

+Salsicha faced Lucas Rafael at WGP Kickboxing 71 on July 9, 2023.
+He won the fight by split decision.

 On December 12, 2023, Salsicha defended his WGP Super Middleweight title against Gustavo Jones at WGP 72.
 He lost the fight after 5 rounds by split decision.

+K-1

+Salsicha faced Marcio De Jesus in the quarterfinals of the 2025 K-1 World MAX South American Round on June 28, 2025.
+He won the fight by unanimous decision and advanced to the semifinals of the one-day tournament, where he faced Jones Coliseu.
+Salsicha once again prevailed by unanimous decision and faced André Martins in the tournament finals.
+He won the fight and the tournament title by unanimous decision.

+Salsicha faced Salimkhan Ibragimov at K-1 World MAX 2025 - 70kg World Tournament Opening Round in the opening round of the 2025 World MAX on September 7, 2025.
+He won the fight by unanimous decision.

 On November 15, 2025, Salsicha took part in the K-1 World MAX 2025 - 70kg World Championship Tournament Final.
 In the quarterfinals he defeated reigning K-1 Super Welterweight champion Ouyang Feng by unanimous decision.
 In the semifinals he won by technical knockout in 30 seconds against reservist Jonathan Aiulu.
 In the tournament final he defeated Darryl Verdonk by first round knockout with a body kick to become the 2025 K-1 World MAX tournament winner.